allwefantasy/active_orm/README.md

         chain.doFilter(req, res);
     }
     public void init(FilterConfig config) throws ServletException {
-            // Actually this means you should put your mongo configuration in a yaml file.And then load it.
+            // Actually this means you should put your ActiveORM configuration in a yaml file.And then load it.
             InputStream inputStream = FirstFilter.class.getResourceAsStream("application_for_test.yml");
             Settings settings = InternalSettingsPreparer.simplePrepareSettings(ImmutableSettings.Builder.EMPTY_SETTINGS,
                     inputStream);

-            //when settings have been build ,now we can configure MongoMongo try//configure ORM
+            //when settings have been build , we can configure ActiveORM try//configure ORM
                JPA.CSDNORMConfiguration csdnormConfiguration = new JPA.CSDNORMConfiguration("development", settings, Main.class);
                JPA.configure(csdnormConfiguration);